Tetris Sequence

 Millennial who doesn’t play guitar but who holds one while singing.

-Pterodactyl with wings bound hoping to look human.
+Pterodactyl with wings bound, trying to pass as human.

 Unicorn skeleton discovered by a plumber in your crawlspace.

-Grease stains on a wedding gown in the shape of falling Tetris pieces.
+Grease stains on a wedding gown in the shape of Tetris pieces.

 *